 - Stakeholders initiate implementation of at least two innovations or policies to increase the demand for sustainable healthy diets, especially among women, children, youth and other marginalized groups.

-- Stakeholders initiate implementation of at least two solutions to improve the ability of micro, small and medium enterprises and informal businesses to deliver sustainable nutritious foods and create inclusive income opportunities for women, youth and other marginalized groups.
+- Stakeholders initiate implementation of at least two solutions to improve the ability of SMEs, micro enterprises and informal businesses to deliver sustainable nutritious foods and create inclusive income opportunities for all.

 - Stakeholders initiate the implementation of at least two innovations or policies to address issues related to gender equality, youth and social inclusion in food systems in all target countries.